What Does A Mono Rash Look Like

 Differentiating the Mono Rash from Other Rashes

 • Measles: As mentioned earlier, the mono rash can resemble the measles rash.
-However, measles is usually accompanied by other distinct symptoms, such as a high fever, cough, runny nose, and conjunctivitis (inflammation of the eyes).
+Still, measles is usually accompanied by other distinct symptoms, such as a high fever, cough, runny nose, and conjunctivitis (inflammation of the eyes).

 • Rubella (German measles): This viral infection also causes a rash, but it's typically milder than the measles rash and starts on the face before spreading to the rest of the body.

 • Scarlet fever: This bacterial infection, caused by Streptococcus bacteria, can cause a rash that is similar to the mono rash.
-However, scarlet fever is also associated with a "strawberry tongue" (red and bumpy tongue) and a characteristic peeling of the skin after the rash subsides.
+Still, scarlet fever is also associated with a "strawberry tongue" (red and bumpy tongue) and a characteristic peeling of the skin after the rash subsides.

 • Allergic reactions: Allergic reactions can cause a wide range of rashes, from hives (raised, itchy welts) to maculopapular rashes.
 The key difference is that allergic reactions are typically triggered by exposure to a specific allergen.